www.sillybeliefs.com

 The fact of the matter is that it should be all or nothing.
 Either we have an enormous number of holidays reflecting different beliefs, where everything is closed, or people with personal beliefs simply celebrate or remember them in private, without forcing the rest of the country to go along for the ride.
 Continually closing businesses down to accommodate a multitude of different beliefs is obviously impractical, so the only fair answer is for Christians to take their silly beliefs back inside their churches and stop dictating to the rest of us.

-Posted by the 'Silly Beliefs' Team, 22 Jan, 2008 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 22 Jan, 2008 ~ Add a Comment Send to a Friend

 Comments: